insertjokehere/puppet-basicca/readme.md

 	}

 The subject can be specified as a hash (as above) or as a string (ie `/CA=www.example.com/C=NZ`), and the certificate will be valid for the number of days specified.
 Note that the certificate will not be reissued once it expires.
-By default, all produced files are owned by root, the csr and key files are set to have mode 0600 (`rw-------`), and the certificate is set to mode 0644 (`rw-r--r--`)
+By default, all produced files are owned by root, the csr and key files are set to have mode 0600 (`rw-------`), and the certificate is set to mode 0644 (`rw-r--r--`).
+By default puppet-basicca generates 4096 bit RSA keys, and signs the certificates with SHA256

 ### Creating a simple certificate authority